Miranda Richardson

-Her other films include Empire of the Sun (1987), The Crying Game (1992), The Apostle (1997), Sleepy Hollow (1999), Chicken Run (2000), The Hours (2002), Spider (2002), The Phantom Of The Opera (2004), Harry Potter and the Goblet of Fire (2005), The Young Victoria (2009), Made in Dagenham (2010), Belle (2013), and Stronger (2017).
+Her other films include Empire of the Sun, The Crying Game, Sleepy Hollow, The Hours, and Spider.
+She also played a comedic version of Queen Elizabeth I in all six episodes of the sitcom Blackadder II, and appeared in one episode each of Blackadder the Third and Blackadder Goes Forth.

+Richardson also voiced Mrs Tweedy from Aardman's 2000 stop-motion film Chicken Run and reprised the role in its 2023 sequel.

 Early life

 Richardson was born in Southport, Lancashire.
 She recalls "a cinema about 50 yards from my house.
 So Saturday mornings were spent with The ABC Minors: the Saturday cinema club with the theme song set to the tune of Blaze Away by Abe Holzmann, a red ball bouncing over the lyrics so you could sing along.
 As I got older, I would go to the cinema by myself to watch matinees of westerns and historical Technicolor dramas."

 Career

 Theatre

 Richardson enrolled at the Bristol Old Vic Theatre School, where she studied alongside Daniel Day-Lewis and Jenny Seagrove, having started out with juvenile performances in Cinderella and Lord Arthur Savile's Crime at the Southport Dramatic Club.

-Richardson joined the Manchester Library Theatre in 1979 as an assistant stage manager, followed by a number of appearances in repertory theatre.
+Richardson joined the Manchester Library Theatre in 1979 as an assistant stage manager, followed by making a number of appearances in repertory theatre.
 Her London stage debut was in Moving at the Queen's Theatre in 1981.
 She found recognition in the West End for a series of stage performances, ultimately receiving an Olivier Award nomination for her performance in A Lie of the Mind, and, in 1996, she appeared in the single-actor theatrical adaptation of Orlando at the Edinburgh Festival.
 She returned to the London stage in May 2009 to play the lead role in Wallace Shawn's new play, Grasses of a Thousand Colours at the Royal Court Theatre.
-Richardson has said that she prefers new works rather than the classics because of the history which goes with them.
+Richardson has said that she prefers new works rather than the classics because of the history that goes with them.